‘General Hospital’ Speculation: More ABC Soap Alums Headed To Port Charles

 A photo posted by One Life to Live (@onelifetolive) on

 There is some speculation that more characters will be following Nora Buchanan to General Hospital.
 This has really started a debate about budgeting and using the actors that are already on the payroll.
 While it is great news that the rights from One Life to Live and All My Children have reverted back to ABC, there isn’t a need to cram General Hospital with those characters.
-Social media has been on fire with comments from upset viewers and there are some that are happy about the changes and have mentioned a few of their favorites coming to Port Charles.
+Social media has been on fire with comments from upset viewers, but there are some that are happy about the changes and have mentioned a few of their favorites coming to Port Charles.

-Rumors have been floating around that General Hospital may get a new doctor or two from All My Children, though no specifics have been given.
+Rumors have been floating around that General Hospital may get a new doctor or two from All My Children, although no specifics have been given.
 If the writers intend to bring the focus back to the hospital, adding more staff is an absolute must.
-Several fans have complained about the lack of focus on the actual hospital and the show being more centered around the mob.
-The new writers promised more for General Hospital fans and so far, things haven’t panned out to make the majority happy.
-This is all just speculation at the moment, nothing has been confirmed.
+Several fans have complained about the lack of focus on the actual hospital, and the show being more centered around the mob.
+The new writers promised more for General Hospital fans, and so far, things haven’t panned out to make the majority happy.
+This is all just speculation at the moment, and nothing has been confirmed.

 CAPTION THIS! #OneLifeToLive #OLTL #TOLN #Soaps #TnB #ToddManning #BlairCramer